The rules on the Agivey are few and straightforward, but this a few that are strictly enforced.

 Permitted Types Of Fishing

-Worm fishing is permitted from 1st March until 31st August for trout fishing only.
+Worm fishing is permitted all season for trout and salmon.

 Spinning for salmon with double and single barbless hooks only, treble hooks are prohibited.